textbook/textbook.github.io-source/content/work/pivotal-interviews.md

     I have hosted a few interviews too, which entails introducing the candidate at the morning's office standup, taking them out for lunch and collecting any feedback they have at the end.
-One candidate recently described it to me as *"they way [they] would want to be interviewed"*, which is heartening.
+One candidate recently described it to me as *"the way [they] would want to be interviewed"*, which is heartening.

-In all, I think it's a good approach that really reinforces the way that Pivotal works; it has certainly lead to great teams at the Pivotal offices that I've worked in, London and Dublin.
+In all, I think it's a good approach that really reinforces the way that Pivotal works; it has certainly lead to great teams at the Pivotal offices that I've worked in (London and Dublin).
 By focusing on the skills you'll be using day-to-day rather than contrived whiteboard challenges or trick questions, it gives applicants from a broad range of backgrounds the chance to find out whether they would enjoy the work, while acknowledging the truth that skills in